dstnbrkr/componentkit/_docs/debugging.md

 ## Print Component Hierarchy

-ComponentKit comes with helpers to print the component hierarchy.
-When running the application, in the debug console you can type
+Type the following in the debugger to print the component hierarchy:

 ```
 (lldb) po [CKComponentHierarchyDebugHelper componentHierarchyDescription]
 ```

-This allows you to print the component hierarchy, including layout information like position and size.
+This includes layout information like position and size.
 It is designed to be analogous to how `pviews` works.
 It is the easiest way to reason about where your layout might have gone wrong while looking at the component rendered on screen.

 ```
 For View: <UIView: 0x7b249f70; frame = (0 0; 320 355.5); gestureRecognizers = <NSArray: 0x7b544aa0>; layer = <CALayer: 0x7b249fe0>>